cag51574/db_final_project/README.md

 Vivek Patel

+## Running the project

+To run the front end, navigate to the frontend directory and follow the instructions in the README in that directory.

+To run the back end, navigate to the backend directory and follow the instructions in the README in that directory.

 ## Project Requirements
   1. Explain the UML diagram used.
 [10]
   2. Convert the UML class diagram to the relational model.
 [10]